IvoNexus/youtube-starlight/README.md

 # :dizzy: YT-Starlight
-This is the release repository for Yotube-Starlight, an easy to use youtube-dl and ffmpeg add-on for Windows.
+This is the release repository for YT-Starlight, an easy to use youtube-dl and ffmpeg add-on for Windows.

 Linux edition can be found here - https://github.com/IvoNexus/yt-starlight-lnx